Jordan-Farthing/DHPsimulation/README.md

 payload.cc <br />
 -depending on case in transfer_fetch_bundle, set bool for valid predicate or correct_region <br />

-retire.cc
+retire.cc <br />
 -if a valid predicate at head of Active list and not in correct region, then dont commit to AMT just push tail of free list <br />
 -otherwise do normal action <br />

 renamer.h <br />
 renamer.cc <br />
 -using flag argument in commit function to commit differently for predicate false region. <br />
--change commit function based on correct being true or not
+-change commit function based on correct being true or not <br />